vicentemattos1/portifolio/README.md

 ## Question 2: For what reason I'm going to use React?

 ### I've been working with React for a couple years, so this is my best tech.
 For this project, since this is a simple application, I just followed my hearth.
-For biggers applications would be necessary a study to know what tech would be the best.
+For a bigger application would be necessary a study to know what tech would be the best.

 ## Questions 3: From where the design came from?